radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 6. Upload your **encryption** and **signing** certificates using the import button.
    ![SAML signing parameters](media/saml2signing.png "SAML application parameters")
 7. If you uploaded an encryption certificate, choose the algorithms CFS uses to encrypt assertions for this application:
    - **Assertion encryption algorithm** — the content-encryption algorithm.
-Keep **AES-256-CBC (compatibility)** for SPs that expect the legacy profile, or select **AES-256-GCM (FIPS)** for FIPS-restricted SPs.
+Keep the default, **AES-256-CBC (compatibility)**, for SPs that expect the legacy profile, or select **AES-256-GCM (FIPS)** for FIPS-restricted SPs.
    - **Key transport algorithm** — the session-key transport algorithm.
-Keep **RSA-1.5 (compatibility)**, or select **RSA-OAEP (FIPS)** for FIPS-restricted SPs.
+Keep the default, **RSA-1.5 (compatibility)**, or select **RSA-OAEP (FIPS)** for FIPS-restricted SPs.

    ![Assertion encryption algorithms](media/saml2-encryption-algorithms.png "assertion encryption and key transport algorithms")

-   The two settings must be paired: **AES-256-CBC** with **RSA-1.5**, or **AES-256-GCM** with **RSA-OAEP** (SHA-1 / MGF1-SHA1).
+   The two settings must be paired: **AES-256-CBC** with **RSA-1.5**, or **AES-256-GCM** with **RSA-OAEP** — the classic XML Encryption OAEP profile (SHA-1 / MGF1-SHA1, `http://www.w3.org/2001/04/xmlenc#rsa-oaep-mgf1p`).
 Saving a mismatched pair fails with an *Invalid assertion encryption combination* error.
 XML Encryption 1.1 RSA-OAEP with SHA-256 is not supported yet.
 Applications without an encryption certificate are unaffected — their assertions are not encrypted.
 8. Use the **Sign Response** toggle to sign the entire SAML response when required.
 9. Use the **Sign Assertion** toggle to sign only the assertion when required.
 10. Review the chosen options and click **Save**.
 11. By default, at least one of these options (response or assertion) must be signed for security purposes.
 To allow skipping both signatures, navigate to **Settings > General Settings > Others**, enable **Allow SAML2 Unsigned Responses**, and click **Save**.
     ![Unsigned response option](media/unsignedsetting.png "unsigned response option")
 12. Return to the SAML configuration page and ensure neither option requires a signature.
-13. To require FIPS-approved encryption across the whole tenant, navigate to **Settings > General Settings > Others**, enable **Enforce FIPS-approved SAML2 Encryption Algorithms**, and click **Save**.
+13. To require FIPS-approved encryption across the whole tenant, navigate to **Settings > General Settings > Others**, enable **Enforce FIPS-approved SAML2 Encryption Algorithms** (disabled by default), and click **Save**.
 Every encrypted SAML2 assertion in the tenant then uses AES-256-GCM and RSA-OAEP (SHA-1 / MGF1-SHA1, `xmlenc#rsa-oaep-mgf1p`), and the per-application dropdowns described in step 7 are ignored.
 Leave this setting off in mixed tenants where some SPs still require AES-256-CBC and RSA-1.5, and set the algorithms per application instead.

     ![Enforce FIPS-approved SAML2 encryption algorithms](media/fips-encryption-setting.png "tenant-wide FIPS encryption setting")